 In many cases, if you have a legitimate reason for being gone, the prosecutor may agree to dismiss the case.
 Be warned, however, that if you leave town without permission while on probation in Texas, the judge may take action and can send you back to jail.

-Reach Out for Legal Aid from a Possession Lawyer
+Reach Out for Legal Aid from a Probation Violation Lawyer

 It’s important to know what your probation conditions are before you violate them.
 If you’re not sure what your probation conditions are, ask a defense attorney to explain them to you.